hurwitzlab/planet-microbe-datapackages/Tara_Oceans/README.md

 ## sampling_event water context
 Water column context for the sampling events were obtained from Pangea : https://doi.pangaea.de/10.1594/PANGAEA.875579

 In PANGEA the water column context is linked to the sample registry.
 Information about the sample was removed from the dataset, dereplicated and matched to the sampling_events registry.
+When different records matching the same sampling_event ID, the records containing the most metadata was kept.

 ## sampling_event Ardyna water context
 Water column context for the sampling events were obtained from Pangea : https://doi.pangaea.de/10.1594/PANGAEA.875577